 Volunteering is the performance of formal service to benefit others or one's community without receiving any external rewards.
 Course credit is not given as a volunteer.

 The Office of Community Engagement hosts a variety of initiatives that involve hundreds of BHCC students in direct service to Greater Boston communities and forward the College's mission of promoting civic engagement and leadership.

-Service Months are themed service opportunities that occur throughout the academic year: Serve in October, Give Thanks in November, Have a Heart in February, and Lend a Hand in April.
+Service Months are themed service opportunities that occur throughout the academic year.
+Last year, BHCC students contributed 1,020 hours of service during Serve in October, Give Thanks in November, Give a Heart in February.
 These one-time volunteer opportunities seek to inspire and challenge our conceptions on prevalent community issues, as well as get students intrigued with volunteering.
 Opportunities are scheduled on weekdays and weekends, morning and nights to fit everyone’s schedule.
 This is great way to meet new people at BHCC.

 Every Service Month the Community Engagement office recognizes one student who has exhibited excellence as a volunteer.
 To be considered for the Service Month Recognition, a student must attend two volunteers, enthusiastically participate in the service activity, and complete the volunteer evaluations that will come after each volunteer event.

 This is a training series focused on the fundamentals of community organizing.
 During the week of Spring Break 2014, student will have the chance to learn about community organizing and then apply their new knowledge in a service project.
 In a series of workshops, students engage in dialogue around social justice and community organizing and learn the tools of fostering social change.
 Students get hands-on experience with a grassroots community organization and will develop project that will be implemented during Spring Break.